Sacher Torte Recipe

 Assembly

-• Stir the rum into the apricot preserves.
+• Stir 2 ounces dark rum into 18 ounces apricot preserves.

 • Using a serrated knife, trim the top of the cake so it's flat.
 Split the cake horizontally into 2 layers.
 Place the bottom layer onto an 8" cardboard cake round (it makes handling the cake easier).
 Spread ⅓ of the apricot mixture onto the bottom layer and place the top layer onto the cake.